ankesh1998/Ecommerce-using-Jsp-Servlet/README.md

 This consists of Admin module also where admin can ADD/EDIT/DELETE the products by login through their credentials.

-One more thing is that both the "customers" and "admin" can login through the same login page and depending on thier user-type(admin/customer) we are redirecting them to corresponding pages.
+One more thing is that both the "customers" and "admin" can login through the same login page and depending on their user-type(admin/customer) we are redirecting them to corresponding dashboard pages.

 Features are :